Serious injuries: Vehicle hits person, drives into building at Bayfair

-A person has reportedly been struck by a vehicle after it crashed into a building at Bayfair Shopping Centre.
+An eyewitness has described seeing a person lying inside a store window after being struck by a vehicle that crashed into a building at Bayfair Shopping Centre today.

 Emergency services were called to the scene just after midday, a police spokeswoman said.